 Secrets of the Solent will continue to highlight the fascinating marine life around our coast in new ways this summer through a variety…

 June 8th was World Oceans Day, this year celebrating the ocean: life and livelihoods.
 A healthy marine environment is essential to the…

 Government says yes to Highly Protected Marine Areas

 The Wildlife Trusts cheer long fought-for arrival of first ever sea sanctuaries where all damaging activities will be banned

 Stay in touch

-We'd love to hear how you get on with your pledge, so do get in touch to let us know what you've been up to.
-If you'd like to hear from us in return, we have several different e-newsletters to help you stay up to date with all things wildlife.
+We'd love to keep you updated on our work, and have several different e-newsletters to help you stay up to date with all things wildlife.